Edison-Tong/fundamentals-first-solutions-Edison-Tong/Unit 4/variable-scope/quiz.md

 Without actually running this code yet, type below what you think will be logged to the console for each of the 5 labels above:

 1. What will the `console.log` at [1] print?
+   Hi
 2. What will the `console.log` at [2] print?
+   Bark
 3. What will the `console.log` at [3] print?
+   Chirp
 4. What will the `console.log` at [4] print?
+   Hi
 5. What will the `console.log` at [5] print?
+   Reference error
    After answering the questions above, copy and run the code in the `example` directory and take note of the output.
 Which ones (if any) did you get wrong?

 ### Problem 3: Real-World Scenario